Enugu Enugu State, Nigeria Travel Guide

 A comprehensive guide on Igbo traditional festivals and customs.

-Dive into Enugu's industrial and from the colonial era past for context.
+Dive into Enugu's industrial and from the colonial era past to understand the context.

 Before photographing a person, make eye contact and ask for their permission.
 A simple gesture or "Can I take a picture?" often works well.